ansys/pyacp/doc/source/user_guide/concepts/store.rst

     >>> material.density.rho = 8000

 To store a material in an ACP model, call its :meth:`store <.Material.store>` method.
 The ``parent`` parameter determines where in the model the material is stored.
 In this case, the parent is the model itself.
+See :ref:`feature_tree` for more information on how to determine the ``parent`` object.

 .. doctest::